-The disciplinary system, in turn, is adapted so that, in the event of offences committed with malevolent intent, prosecutors are given the same option as is in place for judges: namely, in the event of less serious misconduct, they may apply to the General Prosecutor for flexibilised enforcement of sanctions involving separation from the Corps of Public Prosecutors.
-Another amendment introduced in the present wording of the Statute is geared to attaining the general objective of greater independence for the Prosecution Service.
-This involves penalising conduct that may jeopardise prosecutors' impartiality, such as invoking their professional position when participating in political events or praising or censuring public authorities, officials or corporations.
+The disciplinary system, in turn, is adapted so that, in the event of offences committed with malevolent intent, prosecutors are given the same option as is in place for judges: namely, in the event of less serious misconduct, they may apply to the Prosecutor General for flexibilised enforcement of sanctions involving separation from the Prosecution Profession.
+Another amendment introduced in the present wording of the Statute is geared to attaining the general objective of greater independence for the Prosecutors' impartiality, such as invoking their professional position when participating in political events or praising or censuring public authorities, officials or corporations.
 Lastly, greater consistency is introduced in the system for evaluating the knowledge and use of vernacular languages in the autonomous communities concerned.
 In the new Statute, a prosecutor's unjustified refusal to use a language after being credited for having a proven command thereof is defined to constitute a minor infringement.